Ethical Quantum Computing: A Roadmap: Introduction

 At the technical level, the distinct (by contrast with classical computing) characteristics of quantum computation, including its inherently probabilistic nature, the availability of superposition states and resources such as entanglement have distinct implications for the technical implementation of computational ethical regimes reliant on classical features of computation, including proposals regarding the implementation algorithmic governance, fair machine learning, cryptography and representational justice.
 These technical characteristics of quantum technologies are the basis upon which such technologies offer the promise of an exponential increase in computing power, offering the potential to not only solve certain intractable problems in higher-order complexity classes that are unsolvable on any classical computer, but also to render feasible computations which, while theoretically tractable on a classical computer, may in fact take such time or inordinate resources that they are effectively intractable, at least by time-scales that matter to humans.
-While much is made of the ability of quantum computers to solve certain exponentially hard problems (such as via the application of Shor's algorithm in cryptographic contexts, a technological feat with profound consequences for geopolitics, privacy and social communication), the more immediate implications of quantum computing may arise through its effective expansion of resources available for classical computation i.e. in enabling classically infeasible computations that directly impact populations (such as simulations of population behaviour) to now be undertaken. \\ \\ In this paper, we set out a roadmap for ethical quantum computing.
+While much is made of the ability of quantum computers to solve certain exponentially hard problems (such as via the application of Shor's algorithm in cryptographic contexts, a technological feat with profound consequences for geopolitics, privacy and social communication), the more immediate implications of quantum computing may arise through its effective expansion of resources available for classical computation i.e. in enabling classically infeasible computations that directly impact populations (such as simulations of population behaviour) to now be undertaken.
+Nevertheless, as we discuss below, widespread access to quantum algorithms which may enable both decryption of classically encrypted data and encryption of data in a way that cannot be decrypted (such as by law enforcement) raises serious ethical and moral dilemmas which may, according to some ethical stances, necessitate controls or restrictions upon access to such technology in a way not currently envisaged by stakeholders. \\ \\ To this end, we set out a roadmap for ethical quantum computing.
 Our aim is to contribute to the inauguration of this important and we believe imminently significant field of multidisciplinary research by situating the emergence of quantum computation and its consequences within the broad nexus of ethics, moral philosophy, economics and discourses on ethical computation and algorithms.
-In this paper, we aim to provide an overview of key technical features of quantum technologies of relevance to ethical approaches and theories.
+We aim to provide an overview of key technical features of quantum technologies of relevance to ethical approaches and theories.
 Of course any such list cannot be comprehensive given the multidimensional nature of quantum computing and quantum information processing as a discipline. \\ \\ We hope to provide researchers across the multiplicity of relevant domains, including quantum science, computer science, ethics, philosophy, social sciences, economics and policy a way to understand the ethics of quantum computing in a cross-disciplinary way, providing a point of entry of researchers in one field, such as quantum science, to another, such as algorithmic ethics and moral philosophy.
 By doing so, we hope to outline not just why ethical quantum computing is necessarily a multi-disciplinary process, but why understanding and, to the extent possible, managing or even solving ethical dilemmas arising from the use of quantum technologies is necessarily a cross-disciplinary endeavour, where no one field has a monopoly on normative conclusions and where collaboration across the disciplinary aisle is essential.